Trewaters/postman-intro/Postman-presentation notes.md

 Bonus: Don’t Overthink

-# Call to action
+## Call to action

-Getting started with Postman
+Getting started with Postman.
+Introduction talk meant to be less than 10 minutes.

+# Talk Summary

+Short introduction on what Postman is and how to GET data with their no-code application.

 * What is HTTP status Code
 * What is API
 * How does Postman help?
 * How to Make a Get request.

 ## What is HTTP status Code

 Resource for front end questions https://developer.mozilla.org/en-US/

-Http Status codes
+HTTP Status codes
 https://developer.mozilla.org/en-US/docs/Web/HTTP/Status

 * HTTP status codes are returned by the server to tell the browser how the "HTTP Request" was handled.